and-aleksandrov/Facebook-Cybersecurity-Course-Project-8---Honeypot/README.md

    wget "http://35.184.64.139/api/script/?text=true&script_id=2" -O deploy.sh && sudo bash deploy.sh http://35.184.64.139 1VEYNzcb
    ```
    <kbd><img src="deploy.png" width="800"></kbd><br />
-* Attach the honeypot
+* Attack the honeypot <br />
-   To test the attack on the honeypot i've used nmap command and IP address of honeypot-1:
+   To test the attack on the honeypot i've used the following nmap command and IP address of honeypot-1:
    <kbd><img src="nmap.png" width="500"></kbd><br />
    As we can see there are 13 open ports on the honeypot and 987 closed ones

-* To set up different types of honeypots I've repeated the last 3 steps except creating a firewall.
-I've replaced mhn-honeypot-1 with mhn-honeypot-2, mhn-honeypot-3 etc in the create instance command.
+* To set up different types of honeypots I've repeated the last 3 steps, except creating a firewall.
+I've replaced mhn-honeypot-1 with mhn-honeypot-2, mhn-honeypot-3 etc in the ```instances create``` command. <br />
-   When we go to the  ```mhn-admin``` admin panel using my ```35.184.64.139 ``` IP address and choose ```Sensors> View sensors``` we can see all deployed honeypots with details and the attack number
+   When we go to the  ```mhn-admin``` admin panel using my ```35.184.64.139 ``` IP address and choose ```Sensors> View sensors``` we can see all deployed honeypots with the details and the number of attacks:

    <kbd><img src="sensors.png" width="800"></kbd><br />
-   I've creted the following types of Honeypots:
+   I've created the following types of Honeypots:
      - Dionaea
      - Snort
      - Wordpot